Making your service look like °Ç¸ç³Ô¹Ï

 You can read the research and join discussions about them on the .

-You’re welcome to use the °Ç¸ç³Ô¹Ï patterns and frontend code even if your service isn’t considered part of °Ç¸ç³Ô¹Ï.
+You’re welcome to use the °Ç¸ç³Ô¹Ï patterns and frontend code even if your service is not considered part of °Ç¸ç³Ô¹Ï.
 Although you’ll sometimes need to use different patterns, for example if you’re building something like an admin interface.

 While you can use the patterns, your site or service must not: